St. helena HISTORY AND 75th anniversary celebration

 The 1952 grammar school intramural football team.
 Frank Kelly was the quarterback.

-The parish purchased some land in 1949 that was owned by St. Joseph's School for the Deaf and opened two high schools, St. Helena’s Girls’ High School and St. Helena’s Boys’ High School, both of which later merged to become the co-ed Msgr.
+The parish purchased some land in 1949 that was owned by St. Joseph's School for the Deaf and opened two high schools, St. Helena’s Girls’ High School with Sr. Purissima as Principal and St. Helena’s Boys’ High School ith Brother Conan Vincent as prionipal, both of which later merged to become the co-ed Msgr.
 Scanlan High School.
 The school soon became the largest parish high school in New York City.
 The high school first opened in September 1949.
 In 1951, there were 2,974 students enrolled at St. Helena School, and the upper grades were transferred to the high school buildings.

 When the sisters were not teaching in the classroom, several of them enjoyed watching WHEEL OF FORTUNE on television in their recreation room.